01 May Selective Pallet Racking Guide

 Where to Use a Selective Racking System

-Selective racking systems in single deep configurations use a First-In First-Out (FIFO) racking type, ensuring that perishable items or short shelf life SKUs are able to be turned over efficiently.
+- FIFO inventory management: Selective racking systems in single deep configurations use a FIFO racking type, ensuring that perishable items or short shelf life SKUs are able to be turned over efficiently.